Almac secures new metagenomics and enzyme discovery programme with UCL

 May 15, 2013

-The Almac biocatalysis group has secured a prestigious BBSRC (Biotechnology and Biological Sciences Research Council) program with UCL focused specifically on metagenomics and novel enzyme discovery.
+The Almac biocatalysis group has secured a prestigious BBSRC (Biotechnology and Biological Sciences Research Council) programme with UCL focused specifically on metagenomics and novel enzyme discovery.
 The R&D work concerned is set to be carried out jointly between Almac and the departments of Biochemical Engineering and Chemistry at UCL, with high level input from two world leaders in the field of biocatalyst discovery and application, Professors John Ward and Helen Hailes.

 Dr. Tom Moody, Almac’s Head of Biocatalysis & Isotope Chemistry, commented “This clearly adds further depth to our expertise and complements our recent collaboration with DSM in accessing diverse enzyme collections.”